matsjoyce/pygame-go/docs/cheatsheet.rst

 Test for ``pgq.mouse_motion``::

     if type is pgq.mouse_motion:
-        print("You moved the mouse from", value.from_position, "to", value.to_position)
+        print("You moved the mouse from", value.start_position, "to", value.end_position)

 You can also see how much the mouse moved::